eetnaviation/samos/README.md

 is to go to the SAMOS unit that had or has a fault present and reset it with the fault no longer present.
 This is due to safety measures so that no SAMOS reported fault goes uninvestigated.

+## SORM Message and Acknowledging the SORM Message

+The SORM Message is critical in bringing the SAMOS unit online.
+This does not utilize te SOMMS protocol.

+### Initial SORM Message from SAMOS Unit

+The first message a SAMOS unit sends is this:

+onlinereq, SAMOS Module ID (MID) (STR) , SAMOS Module Name (MNA) (STR)

+An example message looks like this:

+onlinereq,1122,testmodule

+This message would mean that the module called testmodule with an ID of 1122 is requesting to be online.

+### SORM Message Acknowledging

+In order for the SAMOS Unit to become online the SORM Message must be acknowledged.

+This can be done like this:

+onlineack, SAMOS Module ID (MID) (STR) , SAMOS Module Name (MNA) (STR)

+An example message looks like this:

+onlineack,1122,testmodule

+This message would mean that the module called testmodule with an ID of 1122 has been acknowledged and is now online.

 ## Pinouts

 ### SAMOS Monitoring Serial (SOMMS - SAMOS Online Monitoring Messaging System) interface pinout